Skip to contents

-Performs pairwise t-tests for an analysis of variance, making corrections for multiple comparisons.
+Runs pairwise t-tests for a one-way analysis of variance, with corrections for multiple comparisons.

 posthocPairwiseT(x, ...)